Jim-JMCD/DuplicateFF/README.md

 **-g or -G** gigabytes (GiB)

 _Additional Notes_
-* Output directory is created in the directory from which the script is run.
+* Default output directory, will be is created in the directory from which the script is run.
 * Temporary files are created in the directory from which the script is run - all removed or moved on scipt termination
 * The 'filter' and 'source directory' require single or double quotes for spaces in the filter and directory input.
-* If filtered by 'rar' that will pick both the word 'LIBRARY' and suffix '.rar'
+* Filtering example : **_-f 'rar'_** that will pick both the word 'LIBRARY' and suffix '.rar'.
+They will be ignored
-* Full file names can be used, but it only reports on contents using checksum.
+*  Only the first instances of -f used, the rest are ignored.
-* Only the first instances of -f used, the rest ignored.
+* Files with identical names and have differeing checksums are considered different files.
+File contents determines if they are copies.
 * The app is designed to be thorough, not designed for speed.
 * Windows file systems occasionally produce some odd stuff that cannot be processed when mounted on Linux.